 - Must be adopted in writing prior to the date of the event (for this event, prior to July 31, 2020) - Cannot make award of overtime discretionary Ex: "The Board may, in its discretion, award overtime pay" will not be reimbursable - 3.
 Cannot make overtime rate higher in a federally declared disaster than in a nonfederally declared disaster - 4.
-Cannot make award of overtime contingent on receipt of federal funds - No "In the event of a federally declared disaster, overtime will be paid." - No "Overtime will be awarded subject to FEMA reimbursement." - No "You will receive time-and-a-half if this is a federal disaster declaration."
+Cannot make award of overtime contingent on receipt of federal funds - "In the event of a federally declared disaster, overtime will be paid." - "Overtime will be awarded subject to FEMA reimbursement."